KADALIGANGADHAR/Nessus-Ubuntu-Scan/README.md

-# 🔍 Nessus Vulnerability Scan – Ubuntu System
+# 🔍 Nessus Vulnerability Scan – KaliLinux System

 ## 📌 Project Overview

-This project demonstrates a basic vulnerability scan of the local Ubuntu system (`192.168.235.140`) using **Nessus Essentials**.
+This project demonstrates a basic vulnerability scan of the local KaliLinux system (`192.168.235.131`) using **Nessus Essentials**.
 The goal was to identify weaknesses in services running on the host and document findings with screenshots and reports.

 ---